cocos/cocos-docs/en/getting-started/quick-start.md

 ### Adding a background

 First, find the background image resource according to the path of `assets/textures/background` in the **Assets** panel.
 Click and drag this resource to the `Canvas` node in **Node Tree**.
-Don't release the mouse until the `Canvas` node is highlighted oran ge, which means a subnode using `background` as the image resource will be added.
+Don't release the mouse until the `Canvas` node is highlighted orange, which means a subnode using `background` as the image resource will be added.

 ![drag to canvas](quick-start/drag_to_canvas.png)